zenml-io/zenml/docs/book/index.md

 * Keeping up with the ML **tooling landscape** in a coherent manner.

 ## Awesome things you can do with ZenML
-* No-hassle preprocessing and training on big VM's on the, for 1/4th the price. [[here's how](tutorials/running-a-pipeline-on-a-google-cloud-vm.md)].
-* Launching training jobs on GPUs on the cloud with a simple command. [[here's how](tutorials/training-on-gcp-gpu.md)].
-* Distribute preprocessing on hundreds of workers for millions of datapoints. [[here's how](tutorials/building-a-classifier-on-33m-samples.md)].
 * Reproduce experiments at any time, on any environment. [[here's how](tutorials/ensuring-ml-reproducibility.md)].
 * Automatically track all parameters when creating ML experiments. [[here's how](tutorials/creating-first-pipeline.ipynb)].
 * Collaborate with your team using a git repo, re-use code, share results and compare experiments. [[here's how](tutorials/team-collaboration-with-zenml-and-google-cloud.md)].
+* No-hassle preprocessing and training on big VM's on the, for 1/4th the price. [[here's how](tutorials/running-a-pipeline-on-a-google-cloud-vm.md)].
+* Distribute preprocessing on hundreds of workers for millions of datapoints. [[here's how](tutorials/building-a-classifier-on-33m-samples.md)].
+* Launching training jobs on GPUs on the cloud with a simple command. [[here's how](tutorials/training-on-gcp-gpu.md)].
 * No-hassle evaluation of models with slicing metrics. [[here's how](tutorials/creating-first-pipeline.ipynb)].
 * Instant deployment of all models. [[here's how](tutorials/deploying-on-gcp.md)].
 * De-couple infrastructure from ML code. [[here's how](backends/what-is-a-backend.md)].

-## How do I get started?
+## What do I do next?
 If one of the above links are too hands-on, then a good place to go from this point is:

 * Get up and running with your first pipeline [with the Quickstart](getting-started/quickstart.md).